 Insects

-During the warm months of the spring and summer, bluebirds enjoy perching on whatever is available while surveying their surroundings for insects.
+During the warm spring and summer months, bluebirds enjoy perching on whatever is available while surveying their surroundings for insects.

 Once they’ve spotted their target, the bird dives down to catch dinner.
 They often hover instead of landing to grab their prey – in most cases, soft-bodied insects such as caterpillars, earthworms, and grubs.
 Crickets, grasshoppers, and spiders are also on the menu when abundant.